 - Appliances/amenities within the unit: This is a significant area of potential contention.
 A selling agent may promise you high-end appliances, but these might only be available if you pay for an upgrade.
 The offering plan requires not only the type but must also include the brand name and model numbers.

 - Common areas: You should consider all communal areas.

 - Recreational facilities: This includes areas such as gyms and pools.

 - Frames: The Attorney General’s office notes frames are almost always steel in more significant buildings located in urban areas.

 - Façade: Larger buildings in the city are likely to be made of bricks and cement.

-- Landscaping: New York City apartment residents may not pay too much attention to this, but if there is landscaping, the number and types of trees/bushes are areas.
+- Landscaping: New York City apartment residents may not pay too much attention to this, but landscaping, the number, and types of trees/bushes are areas.

 What to Look for In a Resale Within an Existing BuildingWhat to Look for In a Resale Within an Existing Building

 For buyers of units in an existing building or one that is a new development.
 Under these circumstances, the requirements are less demanding on the sponsor.
 The sponsor has to hire a professional engineer and uncovered defects.
 After this, it is in the buyer’s court since the sponsor is not obligated to fix the problems.

 There are steps buyers can take to afford more protectionThere are steps buyers can take to afford more protection